Tools and Materials

 How Do You Hide Plumbing Behind a Pedestal Sink?

-If it’s a priority to hide the plumbing completely, purchase a pedestal sink with a stand designed to hide the plumbing.
-If that’s not an option, be intentional in choosing your plumbing parts to ensure they’re as aesthetically pleasing as possible, for example opting for metal pipes over a PVC pipe.
+If it’s a priority to hide the plumbing completely, purchase a pedestal sink with a stand designed to do just that.
+If that’s not an option, be intentional in choosing your plumbing parts to ensure they’re as aesthetically pleasing as possible.
+We recommend opting for metal pipes over a PVC pipe.